RitwikN7/RitwikN7/README.md

 ## Hey there, I'm Ritwik

 ### About Me
-- Working at Adobe as a Media and Data Science Research Intern - Summer 2022.
+- Recently graduated from the University of Wisconsin-Madison in May 2023 with a BS in Computer Science and Economics.
-- Currently a senior studying Computer Science and Economics at UW Madison.
-Graduating in December 2022.
+- Interned at Adobe in the Media and Data Science Research department working on social media advertisement analysis by leveraging Large Language Models.
 - Learning more about Data Engineering, Data Science and Visualization.
 - Looking for new grad and full-time roles in Data Science and Engineering and Software Engineering.